 Powerball Rules About Staying Anonymous Vary By State

-Although Powerball is a national lottery, individual states have a lot of leeway over how they handle the game.
+Although Powerball is a national lottery, individual states have leeway about how they handle the game.
 They can set their own rules about where the lottery ticket money goes, how long winners can wait before they claim their winnings, and whether or not entrants can remain anonymous when they win.

 Most states have chosen to require winners to reveal their identities.
-So far, only six have decided in favor of letting winners choose whether to go public or not.
+So far, only nine have decided in favor of letting winners choose whether to go public or not.

-The six states that allow lottery winners to remain completely anonymous are Delaware, Kansas, Maryland, North Dakota, Ohio, and South Carolina.
+The states that allow lottery winners to remain completely anonymous are: Arizona, Delaware, Georgia, Kansas, Maryland, Michigan, Texas, North Dakota, and Ohio.
+Some of these states have restrictions about how large the prize has to be before you can claim it anonymously.

 Some other states have made exceptions to their anonymity policies in cases where the winner can demonstrate that revealing their name would put them in significant danger.